Tomographic reconstruction: Tomographic reconstruction software

 Tomographic systems have significant variability in their applications and geometries (locations of sources and detectors).
 This variability creates the need for very specific, tailored implementations of the processing and reconstruction algorithms.
 Thus, most CT manufacturers provide their own custom proprietary software.
 This is done not only to protect intellectual property, but may also be enforced by a government regulatory agency.
 Regardless, there are a number of general purpose tomographic reconstruction software packages that have been developed over the last couple decades, both commercial and open-source.

 Most of the commercial software packages that are available for purchase focus on processing data for benchtop cone-beam CT systems.
-A few of these software packages include Volume Graphics, InstaRecon, iTomography, Livermore Tomography Tools (LTT), and Cone Beam Software Tools (CST).
+A few of these software packages include Volume Graphics, InstaRecon, iTomography, Livermore Tomography Tools (LTT), Cone Beam Software Tools (CST), and Bronnikov Algorithms Library.

 Some noteworthy examples of open-source reconstruction software include: Reconstruction Toolkit (RTK), CONRAD, TomoPy, the ASTRA toolbox, PYRO-NN, ODL, TIGRE, and LEAP.